Search This Blog

 Mahmoud Ali went out on an urgent errand.
 On his departure, Hamidullah took Aziz inside the house to see his Begum who was also Aziz's relation.
 She enquired about his domestic affairs.
 Aziz told her that he had married twice and after the death of his wives his three children were living with their grandmother.
 To avoid further questions he told her that he might marry sometime in the future.

 While dining with Hamidullah, Aziz received summons from the Civil Surgeon, Major Callendar to meet him immediately.
 Aziz resented the call but on the advice of Hamidullah he decided to go at once.
 At the Major's bungalow, Aziz was humiliated to find that Major Callendar had left for the club without leaving any message for him.
 He felt further insulted when the servant told him that Callendar had muttered "Damne Aziz" before leaving for the club.
-Aziz was more humiliated when Mrs. Callendar and her friend Mrs. Lesley drove away in his tonga without taking his permission.
+Aziz was more humiliated when Mrs. Callendar and her friend Mrs. Lesley drove away in his tonga without even considering him.

 After his humiliation, Aziz went to the mosque to seek solace.
 At the mosque he was lost in a reverie but his reverie was disturbed by an English Lady.
 He shouted at her to take off her shoes and not to defile the holy place.
 He apologised to her when he learnt that she had already done so.
 He was pleased to find that this Lady was different from some of the other English ladies.
 He became friendly with her.
 He discovered that this lady, Mrs. Moore had just arrived from England.
 She was the mother of the city Magistrate, Ronny Heaslop.
 Very soon the two became good friends.
 They were surprised to find that they had many things in common.
 Mrs. Moore had married twice and was the mother of three children.
 She had lost both her husbands and was a widow now.
 Aziz too, had married twice, lost both his wives and was a widower now with three children.
 Aziz felt better after having come across such a gentle and kind soul.
 He escorted Mrs. Moore to the club.